adomokos/light-service/README.md

 ## Before and After Action Hooks

 In case you need to inject code right before and after the actions are executed, you can use the `before_actions` and `after_actions` hooks.
 It accepts one or multiple lambdas that the Action implementation will invoke.
 This addition to LightService is a great way to decouple instrumentation from business logic.
-One important note is that these only execute on the first call the the organizer.
-Subsequent calls will not call the before and after actions.
+One important note: these actions only run on the first call to the organizer.
+Subsequent calls will skip both the before and after actions.

 Consider this code: